-Sexual harrassment includes but is not limited to unwelcome sexual advances, request for sexual favors, inappropriate touching, other physical or verbal conduct or communication of a sexual nature, including gender-based harassment that creates an intimidating, hostile, or offensive education or work environment (i.e., pinching, grabbing, unauthorized/inappropriate touching, suggestive comments, gestures, or jokes or pressure to engage in sexual activity.
+Sexual harassment includes but is not limited to unwelcome sexual advances, continued and pressured requests for sexual favors, viewing pornographic materials in school, inappropriate touching, obscene gesturing, other physical or verbal conduct or communication of a sexual nature, including gender-based harassment that creates an intimidating, hostile, or offensive education or work environment (i.e., pinching, grabbing, unauthorized/inappropriate touching, suggestive comments, gestures, or jokes or pressure to engage in sexual activity.
 Please see the section on Consent in the School Climate and Culture Section.